cloudmesh-book/book-latex-2018/cloud-clusters/chapters/class/assignments.md

    in cloud and or big data.
 Each student will contribute till midterm 10 such technologies.
 It is important that we make sure that each student has a unique list of technologies they work on.
-To coordinate this you will be first inspecting the gitissues at
+To coordinate this you will be first inspecting the git issues at

    * https://github.com/cloudmesh/technologies/issues